tliron/kplug/examples/database-table/README.md

 Check the logs again to see what the operator and plugin are doing.

-Check to see that the custom resource and its PostreSQL extension have had their statuses updated:
+Check to see that the custom resource and its PostreSQL custom resource have had their statuses updated:

 ```
 kubectl get databasetable/users -n kplug-example -o yaml
-kubectl get databasetablepostgresqlextension/users -n kplug-example -o yaml
+kubectl get DatabaseTablePostgreSql/users -n kplug-example -o yaml
 ```